Last Updated on January 4, 2022 by Michelle Ball

 So it is important that the school staff drafting the SST are honorable and actually implement the student’s SST Plan.
 Otherwise it’s not worth anything.

 If the school staff are behind an SST plan, things can improve for the student.
 In that case, if a student needs some additional general education support, an SST can help.
-For example, if the plan decides Johnny needs to be checked on more frequently than others, and the teacher does this based on the SST, Johnny could benefit greatly.
+For example, if the plan decides a student needs to be checked on by teachers more frequently than other students, and the teacher does this based on the SST, the student could benefit greatly.

 Are SSTs Mandated Prior To Special Education?